FlorentFlament/ladyglagla/README.md

 # Todos

-- Chemins plus sophisitiqués des déformations
-  .
-Déplacement sinusoidale supplémentaire
-  .
-Décrire des trajectoires pour certaines variables
+- Ensembles de paramètres pour "tableaux"
+- Meta controleurs
 - Ecrans de transition
   1.
   "This demo was not done by ChatGPT"